SmartThingsCommunity/smartapp-sdk-nodejs/README.md

 }
 ```

+### Unhandled Promise Rejection Handling

+By default, instation of the SmartApp object registers an "unhandledReject" handler
+that logs unhandled promise rejections.
+If you don't want this behavior you can disable
+it by passing an option to the SmartApp instantion, e.g. `new SmartApp({logUnhandedRejections: false})`.
+If you want to replace the handler you can do that by calling `unhandledRejectionHandler(promise => {...})`
+on the SmartApp object.

 ### Making API calls outside of an EVENT handler

 By default, the SmartApp SDK will facilitate API calls on behalf of a user within the `EVENT` lifecycle.
 These user tokens are ephemeral and last *5 minutes*.
 These access tokens are not able to be refreshed and should _not_ be stored.
 If you're making out-of-band API calls on behalf of a user's installed app, you will need to use the 24-hour access token that are supplied after `INSTALL` and `UPDATE` lifecycles.
 This token includes a `refresh_token`, and will be automatically refreshed by the SDK when necessary.